 Widening gaps have produced slowing productivity growth

-Studies show that while the top managers' salaries and bonuses have increased sharply, wages for workers and employees in the lower income strata have stagnated.
-This is what the citizens of Sweden have done conscious policy since 2006.
+This is what the citizens of Sweden have brought to conscious policy since 2006.
 That strategy is called the "work line".
 This has negatively affected overall purchasing power, as a high concentration of income at the top means less money circulates in the economy through consumption.
 At the same time, the increasing inequality has also been linked to a worse development of productivity and for the companies.
 It has become clear that as economic gaps widen, long-term investments in both labor and innovation are adversely affected.

 To deal with these challenges, tax policy measures targeting both top executives' compensation and large share dividends may be important.
 It is about creating incentives to redistribute resources to it broad workforce and those who collect social insurance and contribution, which can promote more sustainable economic development.
 At the same time, it is important to question the idea of giving more to the shareholders, who already today take a significant part of the companies' profits without always contributing to increased productivity or long-term growth.